-GENCO You need your old Consigliere.
-Who will replace me? (suddenly) Stay with me Godfather.
+GENCO You need your old Consiglere.
+Who will replace me?
+22

+GENCO (Cont'd.) (suddenly) Stay with me Godfather.
 Help me meet death.
 If he sees you, he will be frightened and leave me in peace.
 You can say a word, pull a few strings, eh?
 We'll outwit that bastard as we outwitted all those others. (clutching his hand) Godfather, don't betray me.

 The DON motions all the others to leave the room.
 They do.
 He returns his attention to GENCO, holding his hand and whispering things we cannot hear, as they wait for death.